.jpg)

 In the UK, the IWC exposes a clear recognition that asset health is not well understood and that renewal plans are often driven by past failures rather than proactive assessments.
 In the US, ageing infrastructure is a major concern, particularly for small systems that lack the resources for regular maintenance and renewal.

+The Commission has heard that there is a lack of underlying condition data for water company assets in England and Wales.
+Given that the underlying legislation and regulatory framework is not fully prescriptive, English and Welsh companies have taken different approaches to managing their large and complex asset bases.
 To fill mapping gaps, for instance, the Commission has heard that one company follows a “map as you go” principle to build up knowledge during routine maintenance, while another maps reactively only on failure of the asset.

+While Ofwat have published a roadmap for improving the understanding of asset health, it is not mandatory for companies, and it is not clear to what extent companies are engaging.
 Moreover, although Ofwat noted that they had collected asset condition data on 70% of assets in Price Review 2024, these are at least partially based on failure metrics alone (such as sewer collapses, mains repairs and unplanned outages) rather than providing a prognostic assessment of asset health.

 The below figure shows the difference in pipe age between Thames Water and Severn Trent Water assets, with Severn Trent having a younger average age of pipe, suggesting that companies will face different challenges on asset maintenance going forward due to their asset endowment.